maxpatiiuk/dotfiles/README.md

 - Check the content of docker containers and docker volumes
 - Screenshot system preferences
 - Back up iTerm settings
-  - Make sure it is setup to auto back up to private-dotfiles
+  - Back up Profiles to zsh/iterm2/Default.json
+  - Double check that settings (.plist) are being backed up
 - Back up Raycast settings
 - Go though all installed apps to check if
   - they are in install.sh